brentyi/isort.vim/README.md

 command! -range=% Isort :<line1>,<line2>! isort -
 ```

-...but slightly faster & without the annoying cursor jump.
+...but significantly faster & without the annoying cursor jump.

+Designed to run asynchronously in Vim 8 + Neovim, but also backwards-compatible
+with older versions of Vim.

 ## Installation